gthill7/yaml-json-converter/README.md

 ## YAML / JSON Converter in Python

+### Credits
+* Code was built using inspirations by others in the community with some tweaks.

 ### YAML to JSON
 `${LOCAL_PATH}` - the local machine directory that is used to get and save files.
 ```